 Emergency Financial Assistance

-NFCC provides direct aid to the providers for rent, utilities, medical, transportation and other basic needs on an emergency basis.
+NFCC provides direct aid to the providers for rent, utilities, and other basic needs on an emergency basis.
 Clients are prequalified based on their residence and must schedule to meet with a caseworker for assistance.

 NFCC distributes donated food – fresh, frozen, non-perishable items plus toiletries, paper goods and cleaning products.
 All items are based on quantities and availability.
 Food from the NFCC Food Pantry is available to anyone in North Fulton that is in need, Monday through Friday.